Bone plates are used in internal fixation of fractures. The plate is fixed to the bone by application of screws on both sides of the fracture.

 The plate also has the conventional holes and can be used as conventional plate system.

-The threaded or locking hole adjoins the conventional hole and arrangement is called combi hole.
+The threaded or locking hole adjoins the conventional hole and arrangement is called a combi hole.
 Locking compression plate has a combi hole which permits the insertion of standard head screws and of threaded locking head screws.

 The LCP is also designed with a minimal footprint.

-Locking plate is used in following situations
+The locking plate is used in the following situations

 - In indirect fracture reduction